XCSoar/XCSoar/XCSoarV4-README.txt

 - Added calculation of glider heading from bearing and wind
 - Added infoboxes: G-load, time of flight, UTC time, local time, LD to next waypoint
 - Adjusted infobox descriptions and titles.
+- Added infoboxes: Time to next waypoint, time to task completion

 Bug fixes and code improvements
 - Sound files are now in the code as resources, so no need for Audio directory